Sonictherocketman/johnny-cache/README.md

 - `MAX_CACHE_SECONDS`: The maximum number of seconds to keep a response in the cache (default 0 - forever).
 A negative value will cause caching to be disabled.
 - `LOG_LEVEL`: The level that the proxy will log.
 - `LOG_LOCATION`: Where to store the logs.
 The defaulr value of '-' will log to stdout.
+- `CACHE_LOCATION`: The location to store/load the proxy cache.
+- `CACHE_NAME`: The name of the cache file.

 ## Supported Cache Operations